20th Annual Patient Congress:

 NPAF staff will present different volunteer opportunities for existing- and potential- grassroots volunteers and ambassadors.

 Brainstorming Your Community Initiative

 As discussed in the application, each participant will complete a final project within their own community that furthers the work done at Patient Congress.
-During this session, participants will have the opportunity to discuss their ideas with fellow attendees, receive NPAF and PAF staff feedback and partner with other local and regional volunteers.

 Participation in the StorySlam is optional.

 StorySlam participants will tell a short, five minute (or less) story relating to the cost of care.
 The event will take place at the Congressional Visitors Center in the US Capitol and will be open to the public.